as08/ClassicASP.PasswordHashing/README.md

 *****************************************************************************

 You will need root access to your server to install the COM DLL's.
-You can customize the Argon2, Bcrypt and PBKDF2 hashing parameters in the **Class_Initialize()** sub.
+You can customize the Argon2, Bcrypt and PBKDF2 hashing parameters aswell as enabling/setting the pepper in the **Class_Initialize()** sub.

 No changes need to be made to the code if you don't/can't install the DLL's, you just won't be able to call the Argon2/Bcrypt/PBKDF2 functions.